You are here

 Lee Ryan, PhD

-Dr. Ryan is an Assistant Professor in the Departments of Psychology and Neurology.
-Currently she is the Director of the Cognition and Neuroimaging Laboratory at the University of Arizona.
-Her research focuses on the neural basis of memory, age-related changes in memory, and how these changes relate to brain functioning.
-Her research is currently funded by the National Institute on Neurologic Disorders and Stroke, the Arizona Disease Control Research Commission, and the Arizona Alzheimer's Disease Research Center.
+Dr. Ryan is a Professor in the Departments of Psychology and Neurology at the University of Arizona.
+Currently, she is the head of the Psychology Department as well as the Director of the Cognition and Neuroimaging Laboratory and the Associate Director of the UA Evelyn F. McKnight Brain Institute.
+Her research focuses on the neural basis of memory, age-related changes in the brain, and how these changes relate to cognitive functioning.
+Her research is currently funded by the National Heart, Lung and Blood Institute and the Arizona Alzheimer's Consortium.
 She has a special interest in memory disorders such as Alzheimer's Disease, AIDS-related dementia, and diseases of white matter including multiple sclerosis.

 - Walther, K., Bendlin, B.B., Glisky, E.L., Trouard, T.P., Lisse, J.R., Posever, J.O., & Ryan, L. (2011).
 Anti-inflammatory drugs reduce age-related decreases in brain volume in cognitively normal older adults.
 Neurobiology of Aging, 32(3), 497-505.